Andaukmoan/CHPC_Image_Analysis/README.md

     1. 2024-03-15_09-49-57_DDX4_EdU_all_images.csv
     2. 2024-03-15_09-50-03_DDX4_EdU_object_relationships.csv
     3. 2024-03-15_09-50-04_DDX4_EdU_filtered_nuclei.csv

+There will also be a folder for each unique plate name in the data set.

-There will also be four formatted counts files per unique plate name in the data set:
+Each folder will have four formatted counts files per unique plate name in the data set (depending on the pipeline):

     1. Raw cell counts